Grammar Rules You Still Have to Follow on Social Media

 Affect vs. effect

 Everyone has that word that has tripped them up since 9th grade English class, and the affect/effect dilemma is high on the list.
-The good news is, according to Grammarly, it’s a pretty easy fix: affect almost always acts as a verb, while effect is almost always a noun.
+The good news is, according to Grammarly, it's a pretty easy fix: affect almost always acts as a verb, while effect is almost always a noun.
 There are exceptions of course.
 The numerous homophones in English (words that sound the same) have always made the language notoriously hard to learn, but native speakers struggle just the same.
 If you really struggle, these online grammar check programs are made for you.
+These grammar rules have changed a lot in the last decade. but that doesn't "affect" this rule.

 The right tear-filled emoji